Call us at 604-932-3618 or

 • The EPS material of the ICF form eliminates any moisture from diffusing through to your interior areas;

-• The diffusion of vapour is what can lead to that musty basement smell we all know and certainly don’t love about our basements.
+• The diffusion of vapour can lead to that musty basement smell we all know and don’t love about our basements.

 • Watch the video below for an explanation.